Winston is a VR developer focused on creating immersive storytelling experiences.

 5 (Tested) VR-Ready Computers for the Valve Index

-*This guide is written for 2021 and will be regularly updated*
+*This guide has been updated for 2022 and will be regularly updated*

 The Valve Index is an absolute top tier headset with LCD panels running at 144 Hz refresh rate and 2880 x 1660 resolution, but with such high specs, does this mean you’ll need a big budget get a VR-capable PC?